Like the Ugly Duckling to a Swan, my life transformed from illness and sorrow to wellness and fulfillment.

 As I shared this knowledge with family, friends, and others, they were amazed by how quickly their pain could be transformed.
 Within minutes, their life challenges were revealed and a personalized resolution appeared.
 As they followed the guidance they received—wisdom from within themselves—their lives leapt forward too.

 In 2008, I decided to seek out more credentials and entered into the two-year program at Fellowships of the Spirit in Lily Dale, New York.
 Under the tutelage of Rev. Elaine Thomas and many others, gifts I'd always had but had been dormant, blossomed.
 Still, at completion, when asked, "Are you a healer or a medium?"
 I replied, "I am a teacher" — and always have been an author.
-However, these new tools gave me even greater insights on how to help people find transformation in their lives.
+However, these new tools gave me even greater insights as to how to help people transform their lives.

 What started out as a simple healing tool that I used to save my life has multiplied faster than rabbits in spring as a series of books, workshops, and more.
 My life has become far more exciting and wonderful than I ever could have expected or dreamed and continues to surprise me as each day comes along—as it has for many others who have experienced my methods.